 In “Troopers Atop A Skyscraper” Eger recreates Charles Ebbets’ 1932 classic “Lunchtime Atop A Skyscraper”.
 Instead of construction workers, however, imperial troopers are taking a lunch break at dizzying heights, a moment of respite from the day’s endeavors.
 Trading stories, no doubt, of the emperor and rebellion.

 “V-J Day in Times Square” by Alfred Eisenstaedt is an iconic photograph: a sailor kissing a nurse at Times Square to celebrate the end of the war.
 Eger gives this scene a playful and surprising lightness by setting two interstellar troopers in the starring roles.
 Is there finally peace in a galaxy far, far away?

-Among science fiction aficionados, the cantina in Mos Eisley is a high point in film history.
-Eger fuses this beloved scene with Edward Hopper’s famous painting, "Nighthawks", recreating the cantina as a New York diner.
-In a fascinating way, he combines two genre classics into a new composition everyone can enjoy – a masterpiece fusion of instantly recognizable imagery.
+The intergalactic jazz cantina, a meeting place for all manner of dubious characters from across the universe, is considered by science fiction aficionados to be a particular highlight in the history of film.
+Eger merges this beloved scene with Edward Hopper’s famous painting "Nighthawks" to recreate the cantina as a New York diner.
+The artist combines two genre classics into a new composition that everyone can enjoy – a masterful fusion of instantly recognizable imagery.